satnetuser001/laravel-development-in-docker/README.md

 Development directory is "laravel-development".
 Open this directory in your IDE to start development.
 To see the result open in the browser [localhost:8080](http://localhost:8080).
 To see the phpMyAdmin page open in the browser [localhost:8090](http://localhost:8090).
 Use "root" for the Username and value from the file "secrets/mysql_root_password.txt" for the Password.

 Setting up a connection between Laravel and MySQL database.
-By default, Laravel 11 comes with a SQLite database.
+By default, Laravel 11 uses a SQLite database.
 So it needs to take several next steps to replace the database.

 Attach to the artisan container:
 ```bash